 To spend a day in Himeji from Kobe, take the JR Special Rapid Service from Sannomiya station.
 The journey will take around 40 minutes.

 Day Trip to Himeji from Hiroshima

-To visit Himeji as a day trip from Hiroshima, take the Sakura shinkansen.
+To visit Himeji on a day trip from Hiroshima, jump on the Sakura shinkansen.
 The journey will take around one hour.

 Once again, avoid the Nozomi shinkansen if you are a JR Pass holder.

 Day Trip to Himeji from Tokyo

 To visit Himeji from Tokyo, take the Hikari shinkansen.

 As this journey take over three hours, I don’t recommend visiting Himeji as a day trip from Tokyo.
 Do yourself a favour and stay overnight instead.